jsonmaur/sass-system/README.md

 ### Normalize

-Whether to import [modern-normalize](https://github.com/sindresorhus/modern-normalize) and some other [opinionated normalize rules](lib/normalize.scss) at the top of the stylesheet.
+Whether to import [modern-normalize](https://github.com/sindresorhus/modern-normalize) and some other [opinionated normalize rules](lib/normalize.scss) at the top of your stylesheet.

-> key: `$normalize`
 > type: `boolean`
 > default: `true`

 ### Class Prefix

-A value that gets prefixed to every generated class name. e.g. If set to `sss-`, generated classes will look like `.sss-bg-black`.
+Used to prefix a value to every generated class name.
+This is turned off by default, so classes will look like `.bg-black`. e.g. If set to `sss-`, all the classes generated will look like `.sss-bg-black`.

-> key: `$class-prefix`
 > type: `string`
 > default: none

 ### Separator

-A value used to separate base class names from variants such as dark, hover, responsive, etc. Using the default value of an escaped colon will generate classes such as `.sm\:dark\:bg-black`.
+Used to separate base class names from variants such as dark selectors, pseudo selectors, and responsive selectors.
+Using the default value of an escaped colon will generate classes following the pattern of `.sm\:dark\:bg-black`.

-> key: `$separator`
 > type: `string`
 > default: `\\:`

 ### Dark Mode

 Enables dark mode classes using media queries or a parent class.
-Setting to `media` will create classes within a `prefers-color-scheme: dark` media query, and setting to `class` will create classes under a parent `.dark` class such as `.dark .dark\:bg-black`.
+Setting to `media` will create classes within `@media (prefers-color-scheme: dark)`, and setting to `class` will create classes under a parent `.dark` class such as `.dark .dark\:bg-black`.

-> key: `$dark-mode`
 > type: `string`
 > default: `media`

 ### Screens

-A map of named screen size values which are used to generate responsive mixins and classes.
+Named screen size values which are used to generate responsive mixins and classes such as `.md\:bg-black`.

-> key: `$screens`
 > type: `map`
 > default:
 > ```sass